The following are the three most common forms of SEO suicide:

 Because search engines will ignore all of the content you copy.
 That’s why.
 Search engines work hard to remove duplicate content from their listings.
 They don’t hate you.
 But they will ignore or remove any pages on your site that are a copy, or a near copy, of another page on the internet.

 Solution: Write original content.
-Or rewrite those product descriptions.
+Or write great product descriptions.
 Thoroughly.

 Check For Yourself